HIDDEN IN PLAIN SIGHT - PART I

 Hidden in PLAY Sight - a Madison Grasshoppers Club Article

-Hidden in PLAY sight…and why everyone - Young or Old - should be looking for it!
+Hidden in PLAIN sight…and why everyone - Young or Old - should be looking for it!

 “A 3-Part article deconstructing the modern cliche of Martial Arts”